spectrocloud/librarium/content/docs/05-workspace/1-adding-a-new-workspace.md

 ---
 title: "Adding a Workspace"
 metaTitle: "Adding a workspace"
-metaDescription: "How to create multi-cluster workspace in Spectro Cloud"
+metaDescription: "How to create multi-cluster workspace in Palette"
 icon: ""
 hideToC: false
 fullWidth: false